Godspower-Eze/30DaysOfSolidity/Day_4_Ecommerce/README.md

 ### `require(productAdded[_id] == true, "This product does not exist");`

 This checks that product exists by checking the `productAdded` mapping.
-It throws an error with the message `This product does not exist` if the product does not exists.
+It throws an error and reverts with the message `This product does not exist` if the product does not exists.

 ### `require(msg.value >= _product.price, "You didn't send enough ether to buy this product");`

 Checks that the amount of ether sent while calling this function is greater or equal to the prize of the product about to be bought.
-It throws an error with the message `You didn't send enough ether to buy this product` if ether sent is less.
+It throws an error and reverts with the message `You didn't send enough ether to buy this product` if ether sent is less.

 `msg.value` is the amount of ether that was sent in the transaction.
 The ether sent is stored in the contract.